Home / Blog / How to Plan Your Interior Budget for a Pune Home (Room-Wise Guide)

 Prioritize Your Must-Have Zones First

 A very common mistake is spreading the budget thin across everything.
-Instead, identify the most important spaces for your lifestyle such as:
+Here is a realistic interior planning checklist of the most important spaces of your home, such as:

 I. Kitchen (highest usage, highest ROI)